 The penultimate vertical bamboo stairs are the most thrilling of all.
 Rejoicing the spectacular view of the ascent amidst the background of the hills, we reached our final destination – the peak of U Mawryngkhang.
-I sat, watched, embraced, what was around me – the panoramic scenery, the exuberant river flowed by through the tiny natural pools, blue and clear down the U Mawryngkhang rock; the tranquil blue and green colours of nature.
+I sat, watched, and embraced, what was around me – the panoramic scenery, the exuberant river flowing by through the tiny natural pools, blue and clear down the U Mawryngkhang rock; the tranquil blue and green colours of nature.
 Ah!
 The gurgling of Umrew sounded like the chirpings of the birds composing a lullaby of the river stream.

-Back to Umrew river – the starting point of the hike, we jumped into the water, swam, splashed and what not.
+Back to Umrew river – the starting point of the hike, we jumped into the water, swam, splashed and whatnot.
 I even let myself be carried away by the flow.
 I felt free, alive and cuddled by mother nature.

 Rain and Meghalaya are indeed the best of friends.
-Overcast clouds faded the Hawaii like Mountains.
+Overcast clouds faded the Hawaii-like Mountains.
 We had enjoyed the rain at first but rushed as soon as it started pouring heavily.

 Ah!
 I hope every trek and trip enthuse the poet in me.